ColourID/HaxeLive/README.md

 Once you have designed an interface you like, you can use the `SceneGen` class, followed by the `generate` function that takes the parsed data from a JSON file.

+## Exporting
+You can now export what you see on the screen into usable Haxe source code to use in your projects.

+To do this, simply press CTRL+E on any C++ target and a dialog will appear allowing you to select a location you wish to save your Haxe code to.
+Once you have chosen a location and hit save, the user interface will be exported to Haxe code.

+Why Export?
+Exporting your JSON file into usable Haxe code will make it easier for you to add logic to the scenes you create, instead of using the `SceneGen` class.
+It also removes the tedious task of setting up all of these objects yourself.

 ## Documentation
-Because there is a lot of information regarding this library, please consult the [wiki](https://github.com/tienery/HaxeLive/wiki).
+Because there is a lot of information regarding this library, please consult the [wiki](https://github.com/ColourID/HaxeLive/wiki).

 ## Submitting a Pull Request
 You can submit a pull request for one of these reasons: